The Importance of Google Business Profile (GBP) Reviews

 Having a bad review in a pool of positive reviews may not have much of an effect.
 However, a good review in a sea of negative reviews will.
 It is best to look at negative reviews as learning experiences as it gives businesses the opportunity to learn and improve.
 Respond to the negative feedback with a genuine apology and a solution.
 It is imperative to be professional in these responses to negative reviews because a digital footprint is everlasting and is publicly accessible anytime from anywhere.
 Responding to a negative review may also lead to a client deleting or modifying their original comment.
 As long as a business’ average rating is high, a negative review may not dramatically affect your law firm.

-Learn More About How GMB Reviews Can Impact Your Online Presence
+Learn More About How GBP Reviews Can Impact Your Online Presence

-To learn more about the importance of Google My Business reviews, call us today to schedule a consultation about your digital marketing strategy.
+To learn more about the importance of Google Business Profile reviews, call us today to schedule a consultation about your digital marketing strategy.